 This is a great website aimed at families to help give you the best deals on activities, days out and travel.
 You can filter the results by price (there are free events too) and ages of your little one’s to find the most suitable days out for your family!
 You can currently save up to 25% on Peter Rabbit at Kew Gardens which sounds like a lovely way to spend your Easter holidays.

 Plus KidStart members get 5% back for their kids when they book with LittleBird.

 4. Do something creative indoors

 For literally hours of fun paint a kid’s bedroom wall with chalkboard paint let it dry and then let them go wild drawing to their hearts content.
-Or make a kids den with blankets, cushions, tables and chairs.
-Or have a themed day say pirates or monsters, robots or princesses.
-Stay in role for the whole day and create games and activities around your theme.
+Make a den with blankets, cushions, tables and chairs or hard boil some eggs and let your kids paint them.
+You can then roll them down hills and see’s whose goes the furthest without breaking!

 Read our article filled with ideas to keep the kids entertained during half term here.